 Many of the world’s leading private equity firms already outsource their NDAs and other high-volume, routine legal contracts to Ontra, which has processed more than 500,000 documents to date.
 Yet it’s not just about quickly taking NDAs from start to finish.

 Truly improving the legal process requires a network of experienced lawyers working in an ecosystem that turns contracts into data in a continuous effort to improve outcomes.
-Each NDA contains a handful of key terms that have a meaningful impact on the speed at which an agreement is reached and on the buyer’s and seller’s operations.
+Each private equity NDA contains a handful of key terms that have a meaningful impact on the speed at which an agreement is reached and on the buyer’s and seller’s operations.

 The top 10 terms in private equity NDAs